banderson623/banderson623.github.com/_drafts/Does-The-Product-Matter.md

 ## Okay, So Back to My Friend

 He is a stellar front end usability and HTML/CSS guy[^4].
-It is a blast working with him, as he learns a new language and framework.
+It is a blast working with him as he learns a new language and the Rails framework.
 He has experience writing PHP, so mostly we talk about the Ruby language and style.

 One afternoon, as he is getting more familiar with Ruby, we starting talking about careers and programming-jobs.
-He must bet getting better at Ruby since we are getting philosophical.
-Earlier this week he casually sends me the following iMessage.
+Then, earlier this week he casually sends me the following iMessage.

 > How do you know you wanted to be at [Vox Media](http://voxmedia.com) over your PREVIOUS_EMPLOYER?
 > * What was the piece that attracted you to them?